FranckCo/Stamina/doc/xkos-best-practice.md

-# XKOS Best Practise
+# XKOS Best Practice

 ## Introduction

-This document describes some best practises for representing statistical classifications as XKOS.
+This document describes some best practices for representing statistical classifications as XKOS.

 ## Classifications and classifications schemes